knightsword1/Binge-ON.ai/README.md

 - Built VideoBackground and VideoTitle
 - Embedded the Youtube video and made it autoplay and mute
 - Created custom hook useMovieTrailer
-- Used Tailwind to make our project look asthetically pleasing
+- Used Tailwind to make our project look aesthetically pleasing

 # Features of the Project